 Learn more about other types of business insurance you may need as a small business owner.
 In particular, if you own the space your business operates from, you’ll want to investigate the best commercial property insurance providers.

 Where To Buy Business Renters Insurance

-There are four easy steps for buying insurance: Know what insurance you need, gather your business documents, comparison shop, and purchase!
+There are four easy steps for buying insurance: Know what insurance you need, gather your business documents, do some comparison shopping, and purchase!

-Websites like Insureon, CoverWallet, and Coverhound offer comparison shopping so you can view several offers at once.
+Websites such as Insureon, CoverWallet, and Coverhound offer comparison shopping, so you can view several offers at once.
 Start with a personal insurance company (perhaps where you have homeowners insurance or car insurance) and see if your company offers a bundle for including business insurance into your plan.
 Take that number and then compare.

-Renters may assume that their landlords are fully covered in the event of a disaster or accident, but your landlord’s commercial property insurance isn’t designed to protect you specifically.
-Protecting your business means insuring yourself properly — and rental insurance doesn’t have to be an extraordinary expenditure.
 Once you’ve itemized the gaps in coverage between your landlord’s policy and the policies you are looking into buying, you can decide what you need and go from there.
-An insurance expert will take the time to explain coverage options and walk you through types and choices — and now you can go into that meeting armed with a bit more knowledge.
+An insurance expert will take the time to explain coverage options and walk you through types and choices.
+Now that you’ve finished this article, you can go into that meeting armed with more knowledge!